 Dancing is a fun, entertaining activity.
 Who doesn’t feel the call to move a little when listening to a favorite song with a lively tempo?
 Even those of us who shun the dance floor at weddings and other celebrations often find we can’t keep from at least tapping a toe or drumming our fingers to the beat of a catchy tune.

 As it turns out, moving to the music is good for us… especially as we age.
 Research has long suggested that exercise is important to our health in later years.
-Now, recent studies have found that dancing is a great way to reap the benefit of exercise.
+Many studies have found that dancing is a great way to reap the benefit of exercise.

 In another study, researchers from Federal University of Rio de Janeiro compared nursing home residents who participated in a half hour of ballroom dancing three days a week for three months with a group that remained sedentary.
 Researchers found improvement in balance and fewer falls among those who danced.

-As with any increase or significant change in activity, speak with your doctor about what is most appropriate for you.
-You will want to begin slowly and make sure not to do anything that elevates your heart rate to an unhealthy level or puts stress on your joints or back.
+As with any increase or significant change in activity, make sure to speak with your doctor about dancing and what type and level would be most appropriate for you.
+If you haven’t done much dancing in a while, you’ll want to begin slowly and make sure not to do anything that elevates your heart rate to an unhealthy level or puts stress on your joints or back.

 Age Adds Flavor

 Don’t forget to visit us on FACEBOOK!